MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Dataset Details

 \subsection{License and Access}

 Our dataset is built upon EmbodiedScan~\cite{wang2023embodiedscan}, which collects the raw data from ScanNet, 3RScan, and Matterport3D.
 To access and use these three raw datasets, users should follow their original licenses~\cite{scannet-license,mp3d-license,3rscan-license} and ask their official hosts for authorization.
 It is typically smooth if only using them for academic research.
 For the annotations of EmbodiedScan and MMScan, we follow a simple approach for authorization by collecting Google forms~\cite{embodiedscan-license} temporarily, with a simple license attached to this form.
-We may consider releasing mini data if necessary and will commit to releasing all of them after several legal processes, planning to release them during the reviewing process as soon as possible.
 Due to this work being a follow-up of EmbodiedScan regarding language annotations, the code to reproduce baselines and experiments will also be released at \url{https://github.com/OpenRobotLab/EmbodiedScan}.